OrdancheNedev/Flask-Player/readme.md

-# Description
+# Project Description

-This is a web app that analysis videos from surveillance and recognizes people.
-The app was build with the following technologies: Bootstrap, Flask, OpenCV and FaceNet.
-The project is non-commercial, it is a project made by a college student to show how to use full-stack concepts and machine vision, ai in one system.
-The goal of this project is research of new possibilities and technologies.
+This web app is designed to analyze surveillance videos, specifically from abandoned buildings, to recognize people in them.
+The app integrates various technologies such as OpenCV, FaceNet, Flask, and Bootstrap, providing a seamless full-stack solution that demonstrates facial recognition, machine vision, and AI in action.

-The institution mentioned in the web app is made up in order to show who uses the app.
+Built as a non-commercial research project by a college student, the goal is to showcase the potential of combining full-stack development with AI and machine vision in real-world applications.
+The app processes videos (usually 1-2 minutes long) to detect faces and identify people based on an uploaded image.

 ## Main page